dferry795/PTM-Analysis-Workflow/README.md

 Though we performed IDR and PS analysis separately, the PS analysis could be performed later using the mapped IDs from IDR.
 The mapped IDs could also be filtered to only include IDs found in the file MutFreq_in_IDR_pred.csv, in which case you would change the first argument to "-m ../output/MutFreq_in_IDR_pred.csv".
 Once IDs are mapped to protein sequences, the FASTA file(s) are submitted to ParSe (https://stevewhitten.github.io/Parse_v2_FASTA/).
+In this dataset, one ID will fail to parse: **Q8WXI7**.
+This protein sequence exceeds the 10,000 amino acid limit for ParSe.
+When searched on PhaSePred (http://predict.phasep.pro/), Q8WXI7 does not appear to have phase separation regions.
-ParSe output is downloaded by scrolling to the bottom of the results page and downloading the ***Predicted PS IDRs FASTA***.
+ParSe output is downloaded by scrolling to the bottom of the results page and downloading the "Predicted PS IDRs FASTA".
+The file can be found at ***data/PS_predictions.fasta***

 The IDR-filtered file can be filtered for PTMs also in PS using the program ***filter_IDR_by_PS.py***
 To run filter_IDR_by_PS.py, include the required arguments "-p path/phase_separation.file -d ../output/MutFreq_in_IDR_pred.csv" and optional argument "-o ./MutFreq_in_IDR_and_PS.csv".